SolidBench/rdf-dataset-fragmenter.js/README.md

 ```

 Options:
+* `"transformers""`: A list of transformers to vary on.
 * `"typeRegex"`: The RDF type that should be used to capture resources.
 * `"targetPredicateRegex"`: Predicate regex that contains an IRI onto which the resource identifier should be remapped.